 The Gisenyi geothermal prospect is located south-west of Karisimbi (Figure 1).
 Hot springs of about 75°C are located in the prospect at the shores of Lake Kivu.
 Geoscientific investigations have been carried out in the area.
-A contract of 6 months for additional studies is being signed with the consortium of GDC and SARL Geo2D.
-The field work is planned to start end of November 2015.
-The study will be funded by the European Union Commission (EU).
+Additional studies to complement existing data in the Gisenyi area was awarded to the Consortium SARL Geo2D and Geothermal Development Company Ltd (GDC/Kenya) and funded by the European Union (EU).